 Mallorca’s main income is derived from tourism.
 In the last 10 years its reputation for quality has resulted in double the number of 5 star hotels.

 Crystal clear waters & first class marinas and shipyards have turned the island into the yachting hub of the Western Mediterranean.
 Unlike mainland Spain, there are an abundance of safe anchorages which makes for interesting cruising.
 The island now provides 16,000 berths in 32 harbours.

 There are 23 golf courses and over 300 kilometres (186 miles) of dedicated cycling routes.
 The island is also popular with adventure sports enthusiasts, divers, climbers and olympic athletes who come to the island for winter training.

 In Palma there are cinemas showing films in English, theatres and art galleries of every description, exhibitions, festivals and year round events.
 In the winter months there is a season of concerts and operas.

 There are 38 local public schools, 24 private schools and 10 international schools on the island.
 The English speaking parent community have an active support group & dedicated website.

 Mallorca health care

 Health care in Mallorca is of the highest standard with excellent hospitals & specialist clinics dotted throughout the island.
-Son Espases, the public health service hospital just north of Palma city, opened in December 2010.
-It has state of the art facilities, 1,020 single rooms for in patients, 20 operating theatres and 107 intensive care stations.
+Son Espases, the public health service hospital just north of Palma city, has state of the art facilities, 1,020 single rooms for in patients, 20 operating theatres and 107 intensive care stations.